-The state allocated \$19 million annually to the state's three public post-secondary institutions.
-The University of California (UC) will receive an annual \$3.5 million allocation, the California State University (CSU) will receive an annual \$6.5 million allocation, and the California Community College (CCC) system will receive an annual \$9 million allocation.
+The state originally allocated \$19 million annually to the state's three public post-secondary institutions.
+This was expanded in 2022.
+The University of California (UC) receives an annual \$3.5 million allocation, the California State University (CSU) receives an annual \$6.5 million allocation, and as of the 2022/2023 fiscal year the California Community College (CCC) system receives an annual \$19 million allocation.